DerkNiessink/Project_SDA/README.md

 ## Files

 * `Stock Timeseries`
 > Data cleaning of the stock price data, generation of a sentiment timeseries per stock and making the timeseries stationary by taking percentage differences and testing for stationarity by executing Augmented Dickey-Fuller (ADF) tests.
+Also, VAR forecasting for 1 stock ('AAPL') is tested.

 * `Sentiment Timeseries`
 > Data cleaning of the sentiment, generation of a sentiment timeseries per stock and making the timeseries stationary by taking differences and testing for stationarity by executing Augmented Dickey-Fuller (ADF) tests.

 * `Sentiment Analysis`
->
+> Here the sentiment in news articles is analysed by a dictionairy based method.
+Then it is manually validated.

 * `VAR`
 > Prediction of the stock prices using a Vector Autoregressive Model (VAR), with stock price and sentiment as variables.
 Including assumption VAR tests.
+The RMSE's of this predictions are used in `AR and H0B`

 * `AR and H0B`
 > Prediction of stock prices using an Autoregressive Model (AR) and comparison with the Vector Autoregressive Model (VAR) to test hypothesis H0B.
 Including AR assumption tests.

 * `H0A`
->
+> VAR fit on Historical data using sentiment and stock price as predictors

 ## References